 - D. Signage.
 To reinforce the need to minimize COVID-19 risks, employers operating retail stores must do the following: - 1.
 Post clear signs listing COVID-19 symptoms, asking employees, volunteers, and visitors with symptoms to stay home and whom to contact if they need assistance; - 2.
-Use clear signs to encourage physical distancing; and

-3. Post clear signs about the mask, face covering, or face shield requirements.
+Use clear signs to encourage physical distancing; and - 3.
+Post clear signs about the mask, face covering, or face shield requirements.

-- Oregon Health Authority Signs You Can Post - Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance - Oregon Health Authority Guidance for the General Public
+Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance

-Temporary Oregon OSHA COVID-19 Rule Appendix A-3 Mandatory Workplace Guidance for OUTDOOR AND INDOOR MARKETS
+Appendix A-3 Mandatory Workplace Guidance for Outdoor And Indoor

+Markets
-Application: This appendix applies to employers who operate or who provide goods and services in indoor and outdoor markets and street fairs.
-To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing, the use of masks, face coverings, or face shields, and sanitation of the COVID-19 Temporary Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply.
-To the degree the market or street fair engages in activities covered by other appendices, such as food and beverage service or personal services, those appendices must also be followed.

-Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the Temporary Rule for COVID-19, it is strongly recommended but not required that individuals wear a mask or face covering as source control instead of a face shield alone.

-Definitions: For purposes of this appendix, the following definitions apply:

-Indoor and outdoor markets means indoor or outdoor spaces where agriculture products, food, merchandise, or services are sold by vendors, generally from booths or tables, and vendors may pay a fee to participate.
+- Application: This appendix applies to employers who operate or who provide goods and services in indoor and outdoor markets and street fairs.
+To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing, the use of masks, face coverings, or face shields, and sanitation of the COVID-19 [temporary] Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply.
+To the degree the market or street fair engages in activities covered by other appendices, such as food and beverage service or personal services, those appendices must also be followed. - Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the [temporary] Rule for COVID-19, it is strongly recommended but not required that individuals wear a mask or face covering as source control instead of a face shield alone. - Definitions: For purposes of this appendix, the following definitions apply: - Indoor and outdoor markets means indoor or outdoor spaces where agriculture products, food, merchandise, or services are sold by vendors, generally from booths or tables, and vendors may pay a fee to participate.
 Indoor and outdoor markets may include but are not limited to farmers markets, flea markets, craft fairs, and other markets that do not include interactive rides or exhibits.
-Indoor and outdoor markets do not include retail stores, shopping centers, or malls.

-Operator means a person responsible for management and operation of an indoor or outdoor market space or street fair.

-Street fair means an outdoor public event requiring a street closure where food, merchandise or services may be sold, and vendors may pay a fee to participate.
-A street fair does not include interactive rides or exhibits.

-Vendor means a business that sells food, merchandise or services at an indoor market, outdoor market or street fair and may or may not pay a fee to participate.
+Indoor and outdoor markets do not include retail stores, shopping centers, or malls. - Operator means a person responsible for management and operation of an indoor or outdoor market space or street fair. - Street fair means an outdoor public event requiring a street closure where food, merchandise or services may be sold, and vendors may pay a fee to participate.
+A street fair does not include interactive rides or exhibits. - Vendor means a business that sells food, merchandise or services at an indoor market, outdoor market or street fair and may or may not pay a fee to participate. - A. General Operations.
+Employers operating indoor and outdoor markets and street fairs are required to implement the following measures: - 1.
+Ensure that ventilation systems operate properly.
+Increase air circulation and ventilation as much as possible by opening windows and doors.
+Fans should be used indoors only when windows or doors are open to the outdoors in order to circulate indoor and outdoor air.
+Do not open windows and doors if doing so poses a safety risk to employees or customers; and